krkeegan/Baun/README.md

 ## Credits

 Baun was originally created by Gilbert Pellegrom and is currently maintained by [Mark Southard](http://marksouthard.co).
 Released under the MIT license.

+## KRKeegan Fork

+This is my fork from the original Baun CMS.
+I have added things that I find useful.
+In addition, I have also forked the admin plugin and made a number of changes there as well - [Baun Admin KRKeegan Fork](https://github.com/krkeegan/Baun-Admin).
+These two repositories features overlap a bit.

+Some additions that I have made:

+* Enable uploading of images from the admin plugin.